Asset Purchase Agreements That Protect Your Investment in New Jersey

 Business leaders and entrepreneurs frequently approach The Law Offices of Paul H. Appel with profound questions regarding the risks and mechanics of an Asset Purchase Agreement (APA).
 Concerns often revolve around how to structure the deal to avoid tax traps, whether they are adequately protected from the seller’s pre-sale actions, and the scope of a proper due diligence investigation.
 Given the significant investment and the long-term impact on the business’s legal and financial structure, these are not details to be left to chance.
 Relying on an experienced mergers and acquisitions lawyer is the essential first step to converting risk into a predictable, compliant, and successful business opportunity.

-1. What is the difference between an Asset Purchase and a Stock Purchase?
+Q: What is the difference between an asset and a stock purchase?

 Contact Our New Jersey Asset Purchase Agreement Attorneys